ok-robot/ok-robot/ok-robot-manipulation/README.md

 ![Manipulation Pipeline](https://drive.google.com/uc?export=view&id=1H7ddROUyjqFDhEMOOyr_-vcOqFwm203o)

+## License Registration
+There is no open source code currently available  for anygrasp.
+So, you need to get a anygrasp sdk.
+To do that get the feature id of the machine and fill this [form](https://forms.gle/XVV3Eip8njTYJEBo6) to apply for the license.
 ## Code
-Once you have installed the environment following [this](../README.md#workspace-installation-and-setup)
+Once you have installed the environment following [these](../README.md#workspace-installation-and-setup) instructions.
+Run the following code
 ```
 mamba activate ok-robot-env